dojo/docs/dijit/layout/TabContainer.rst

-It is worth noting: If you need a function to be called *absolutely every* time a child is added to a TabContainer (or StackContainer), you need to listen to the :ref:``setupChild`` function to ensure you are notified of the children already existing in markup.
+It is worth noting: if you need a function to be called *absolutely every* time a child is added to a TabContainer (or StackContainer), you need to listen to the :ref:``setupChild`` function to ensure you are notified of the children already existing in markup.
-This is only relevant if you are subclassing for reason:
+This is only relevant if you are subclassing, for example:

 .. js ::